 Green peas are also great sources of protein, with about 8 or 9 grams per cooked cup.
 Besides protein, green peas contain a bunch of great vitamins and minerals, including 25% of one’s daily fiber and folate requirements.

-Plant Based Protein Recipes
+Recipes with Affordable Plant Based Protein Sources

 If you’re looking for a great pasta dish packed with protein, try Pasta e Ceci (pasta with chickpeas).
 Top it with cheese or skip it — you can’t go wrong.